The 2024 Alexander Hamilton Awards program closed to submissions last autumn. Here is our list of finalists—congratulations to all!

 Looking forward, if you have completed an innovative initiative in the fields of treasury, finance, and/or risk management, you can start preparing your entry for our 2025 awards program, which will open to submissions in late spring or early summer 2024.

 To enter, you will need to complete an online entry form.
 Entry in the contest will be entirely free of charge, although winners will be expected to participate in a Treasury & Risk article and/or webcast recognizing their achievements sometime in 2025.
 Please note that the awards are designed to honor the corporate treasury, finance, and/or risk management professionals who have completed a spectacular project, rather than any consulting firm, bank, or vendor that may have helped make the project successful.

 The entry form will ask for the following information, in addition to background and contact info for the company and the project lead:

-- Challenges in your legacy environment (Why did your company decide to undertake this project?) max 500 words
+- The specifics of the challenges in your legacy environment.
+(Why did your company undertake this project?)

-- Your plan to solve these challenges (Include details about your needs assessment, involvement of other internal departments, key goals of the initiative, and project management approach.) max 500 words
+- Your plan to solve these challenges.
+(Give details about your needs assessment, involvement of other internal departments, the initiative’s key goals, and your approach to project management.)

-- The solution implemented through this project (What new processes did you implement?
+- The solution implemented through this project.
+(What new processes did you implement?
 What technologies are you using, and how do systems work together?
 What were the “people” considerations in your project?
 Be sure to describe any characteristics of your project that are unusual, that make the project leading-edge, and/or that give your company a competitive advantage.)